-Outpatient hospital or other covered facility - continued on next page h mportant things you should keep in mind about these benefits: o d g This is a five-tier open formulary pharmacy plan, Advanced Control Formulary.
-The formulary is a list f drugs that your health plan covers.
+Outpatient hospital or other covered facility - continued on next page mportant things you should keep in mind about these benefits: This is a five-tier open formulary pharmacy plan, Advanced Control Formulary.
+The formulary is a left for the formulary plan covers.
 With your Advanced Control Formulary Pharmacy plan, each rug is grouped as a generic, a brand or a specialty drug.
-The preferred drugs within these groups will enerally save you money compared to a non-preferred drug.
-Each tier has a separate out-of-pocket ost. - Preferred generic - Preferred brand - Non-preferred generic and brand - Preferred specialty - Non-preferred specialty • We cover prescribed drugs and medications, as described in the chart beginning on the next page. • Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. • Federal law prevents the pharmacy from accepting unused medications. • Members must make sure their prescribers obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorizations must be renewed periodically. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost- sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • Certain drugs require your doctor to get precertification from the Plan before they can be covered under the Plan.
-Upon approval by the Plan, the prescription is covered for the current calendar year or a specified time period, whichever is less.
+The preferred drugs within these groups wi enerally save you money compared to a non-preferred drug.
+Each tier has a separate out-of-pocket ost. - Preferred generic - Preferred brand - Non-preferred generic and brand - Preferred specialty - Non-preferred specialty We cover prescribed drugs and medications, as described in the chart beginning on the next page.
+Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary.
+Federal law prevents the pharmacy from accepting unused medications.
+Your prescribers must obtain prior approval/authorizations for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorizations must be renewed periodically.
+Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare.
+Certain drugs require your doctor to get precertification from the Plan before they can be covered under the Plan.
+Upon approval by the Plan, the prescription is covered for the current calendar yea or a specified time period, whichever is less. r